 The Cathedral of Saint Domnius, dating back to the seventh century AD, is described as the oldest Catholic cathedral in the world.
 The church is dedicated to the Virgin Mary and the bell tower to Saint Domnius.

-Inside the church, you’ll see an opulent marvel of gold furnishings and intricate carvings.
+Inside the church, you’ll see an opulent marvel of golden fixtures and intricate carvings.
 It’s certainly well worth seeing.

 Just around the corner from the cathedral entrance, you can also enter the cellars, which are home to a religious artefact and what appears to be a “wishing well”.